edibotopic/edibotopic-website/content/notes/systemism.md

 connotation, whereas reductionism is often levelled as a criticism.

-Domains that are interpreted as emphasising analysis, most notably science, are called "reductionist" when their approach is taken to filter out important factors.
+Domains that are interpreted as emphasising analysis, most notably science, are called "reductionist" when their method is taken to filter out important aspects of the world.
 In recent years, a critique of food and nutritional scientists, which argued that they were guilty of "nutritional reductionism", gained significant traction.
 The critics instead advocated for various kinds of holism.
+The artist is an archetypal holist, experiencing the world and integrating multiple aspects of that experience in their art.

 The dichotomy between holism and reductionism may be false.
-A scientist who appreciates the beauty of plants is more likely to become interested in their analysis.
-An artist who is aware of the geometrical patterns in nature may incorporate them into their artwork.
+A scientist who appreciates the holistic beauty of plants is more likely to become interested in their analysis.
+An artist who is aware of the geometrical patterns in the parts of nature may incorporate them into their artwork.
 While there are scientific disciplines that focus on parts (molecular biology), there are also those focused on wholes (synthetic biology), and many scientists that oscillate between them.

 There is a verticality in how we contrast holism and reductionism.
 We imagine experiencing the whole at a "high level" and the parts at a "low level".
 At the